rerun-io/rerun-docs/docs/howto/extend-ui.md

 ---
-title: How To Extend the Viewer UI using Rust
+title: Extend the Viewer UI in Rust
 order: 4
 description: How to extend the Rerun Viewer UI using Rust and egui
 ---